-Work of the Audit and Risk Committee
+Work of the Audit, Risk and Assurance Committee

 Due to the size of the Commission it would not be proportionate for it to be supported by an independent Audit and Risk Committee.
-It was therefore agreed that the Northern Ireland Office's Audit and Risk Committee would provide this advisory function to the Accounting Officer and monitor the system of internal controls operated by the Commission.
+The Northern Ireland Office's Audit, Risk and Assurance Committee provides this advisory function to the Accounting Officer and monitors the system of internal controls operated by the Commission.

-During the reporting year the Audit and Risk Committee received updates on the management of the Commission's governance arrangements.
-As part of the stewardship statement process I reported to the Audit and Risk Committee that the established internal controls had operated effectively and that no significant weaknesses had been identified.
+During the reporting year the Audit, Risk and Assurance Committee received updates on the management of the Commission's governance arrangements.
+As part of the stewardship statement process I reported to the Audit, Risk and Assurance Committee that the established internal controls had operated effectively and that no significant weaknesses had been identified.

-On the basis of the issues discussed and the evidence presented at its meetings during the reporting period the Audit and Risk Committee concluded that the assurances it received throughout the year were satisfactory, and no significant internal control issues were identified.
+On the basis of the issues discussed and the evidence presented at its meetings during the reporting period the Audit, Risk and Assurance Committee concluded that the assurances it received throughout the year were satisfactory, and no significant internal control issues were identified.
+Information about other work of the Audit, Risk and Assurance Committee is reported in the Annual Report and Accounts of the Northern Ireland Office.